We have the SOLUTIONS for your business.

-Formerly Outsourcing Business Solutions Limited, Business Start-up & Marketing Solutions is a boutique marketing company specializing in marketing, book publishing, business, entrepreneurial education, and business start-up
+Formerly Outsourcing Business Solutions Limited, Business Start-up & Marketing Solutions is an entrepreneur's best friend.
+We are a business start-up company that specializes in marketing, public relations, book publishing, entrepreneurial education, and business growth & development

 Congratulations.
 You’ve taken the first step toward building your business, there is no doubt that consequently, you have embarked on building a better future for you and your family.
 And with Business Mogul Academy's focus on business clarity & growth conscious academics, it’s a step that also signals your intention to be a better steward of every resource God has given you.